vlang/v/doc/docs.md

 This flag tells the V compiler to omit code that is not needed in the final executable to run your program correctly.
-This will remove unneeded `const` arrays allocations and unused functions from your code and the `vlib` in the output executable.
+This will remove unneeded `const` arrays allocations and unused functions from the code in the generated executable.

 This flag will be on by default in the future when its implementation will be stabilized and all severe bugs will be found.